SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 You will need to look at the results of a console printout or a log output.
 And you will need to take the time to look through this output every time you run your test.
-If you are running hundreds of tests, each with it's own log, this will be time-consuming, and the immediate feedback of asserts will be more appropriate.
+If you are running hundreds of tests, each with its own log, this will be time-consuming, and the immediate feedback of asserts will be more appropriate.
 Asserts are more commonly used then verifys due to their immediate feedback.